8 Summits + 2 Poles For AN UNLIKELY ADVENTURER

 The power of adventure

 The mountains have shaped the woman I have become and for that I am eternally grateful.
 They have taught me lessons no text book or job ever could.
 They have shown me a world I never imagined I would see.
 They have made me authentic, humble, resilient, fearless, respectful, and filled with gratitude for life and the ability to dream.
 They have proven that the extraordinary is always possible and that I should never limit myself or life's potential.
-The have inspired my next adventure, entrepreneurship.
+The have inspired my next adventure, entrepreneurship, and to continue to be a champion for women for life.

-The truth is the mountains and adventuring changed my life in the best ways possible.
-When I started this challenge I couldn't even run a full mile, but over the past 8 years have trained endlessly and climbed all over the world, run 2 full marathons, and many half marathons, learned to ski, got into ski touring, jumped out of planes and off bridges, and who knows what lies next!
+The mountains and adventuring have changed my life in the best ways possible.
+Like I said, when I started this challenge I couldn't even run a full mile, but over the past 10 years have trained endlessly and climbed all over the world, ran 2 full marathons, and many half marathons, ran 40 miles for my 37th birthday this year, learned to ski, got into ski touring, jumped out of planes and off bridges, learned to dive and lose my fear of deep water, and who knows what lies next!
 Funny what the body will do if you tell it to!
-I have fallen in love with the outdoors and adventuring and inspired to share that with others.
+I have fallen in love with the outdoors and adventuring and inspired to share that with others because I know it has the power to change lives and it is for everyone.
+You don't have to scale big peaks to be an 'adventurer', it's something that lives in your heart and everyone can choose to enjoy adventure differently-that's the beauty of it.

 "WOMEN INSPIRED ME TO CLIMB.
 THE MOUNTAINS OPENED MY HEART AND MY WORLD.